elastic/package-registry/ASSETS.md

 A large portion of the Kibana assets are [saved objects](https://www.elastic.co/guide/en/kibana/master/saved-objects-api.html).
 All saves objects are space aware, meaning the same object id with a different prefix can exists in multiple spaces.

-Assuming the integrations manager generates the ids of the assets it must be capable to adjust the reference ids acrross dashboards, visualizations, search, index patterns.
+Assuming the package manager generates the ids of the assets it must be capable to adjust the reference ids acrross dashboards, visualizations, search, index patterns.

 ### Dashboard